mcfletch/pycraft/README.md

 ### Users and Entities
 ```
   users() # get a python list of Player references
+  join('name') # Jump to the current world/position of user with name starting with name
+  bring('name') # Jump user with name starting with name to your current position
+  unjoin() # Jump back to where you were before you were brought or joined
+  back_to_bed() # Jump back to your bed spawn location (last place you slept, normally)
   spawn('blaze') # spawn an entity right in front of you
   spawn_drop('cow') # spawn an entity 50m above you (it will normally drop dead in front of you if it can't fly)
   spawn_shower('experience_bottle') # drop 30 of the entity in a shower in front of you
 ```

 ### Templates and Copying

+Copy and paste in minecraft makes it easier to build large and complex structures.
+You can create a repeating element, copy it and then paste it many times.

 ```
   getBlocks(8,6,5) # get array of array of block-data for area specified
   copy(name='stamp',depth=5,width=5,height=5) # copy 5x5x5 block in front of you as a template named stamp